loongson-community/loongarch-opcodes/README.md

 * `csrrd` and `csrwr` are removed.
   The two instructions can be seen as special cases of `csrxchg`, so remove these for non-overlapping encodings.
+* The FCSR operands of`movfcsr2gr` and `movgr2fcsr` are marked unsigned immediates instead of registers.
+  The FCSR is more like a configuration word than real register in terms of expected usage; but the manual and vendor toolchain all treat the slot as an integer register, which is obviously wrong.

 ## Instruction format notation used in this repo